Alonzo Menifield

-Alonzo Menifield (born October 18, 1987) is an American mixed martial artist currently competing in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+Alonzo Theodoro Menifield (born October 18, 1987) is an American mixed martial artist currently competing in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2015, he has formerly fought in Bellator and the Legacy Fighting Alliance.
+As of August 26, 2025, he is #14 in the UFC light heavyweight rankings.

 Background

 Menifield was born in Los Angeles, California.
-After his father passed away, his mother raised him and his brother until the age of 14 when the boys were put in foster care.
+After his father died, his mother raised him and his brother until the age of 14 when the boys were put in foster care.
 Menifield bounced around between 12 different foster homes.
 Menifield attended Canyon High School for only two years, but graduated and excelled at football.
 Menifield continued his football career at NJCAA Glendale Community College (California), where he starred as primarily a linebacker and was an Honorable Mention All-American his sophomore year as well as a member of the track and field team.
 After his first two seasons at Glendale, Menifield earned a scholarship to Texas A&M University–Commerce where he graduated with a degree in Criminal Justice.
 Menifield later played football professionally in both the CFL and Arena Football League.